What do we do?

 SCReN in Spain

-SCReN was created within the framework of the Strategic Action in Health from the 2013 calls, with the aim of:
+SCReN was created within the framework of the Strategic Action in Health (Acción Estratégica en Salud – AES) through the 2013 call, with the aim of:

-• Providing high-level scientific, technical, and technological support to R&D&I projects in Health Sciences and Technologies, especially to integrated excellence projects from accredited IIS.
-Promoting cross-cutting projects within its area of activity.
+• Providing high-level scientific, technical, and technological support to R&D&I projects in Health Sciences and Technologies, particularly integrated excellence projects from accredited Health Research Institutes (IIS).
+It also promotes cross-cutting initiatives within its area of activity.

-• Boosting Spanish participation in international programs and platforms.
+• Boosting Spanish participation in international programmes and platforms.

-• Promoting innovation in health technologies as a tool to contribute to the sustainability of the NHS.
+• Promoting innovation in health technologies as a tool to contribute to the sustainability of the National Health System (NHS).
 Its development continued with the AES 2017 plan and is currently supported by the AES 2020 call.

-It is funded by the Instituto de Salud Carlos III and the European Regional Development Funds (ERDF).
+SCReN is funded by the Instituto de Salud Carlos III (ISCIII) and co-funded by the European Regional Development Fund (ERDF).

 SCReN in Europe

-At the European level, SCReN is part of ECRIN (European Clinical Research Infrastructure), which is the body for support and management of independent multinational clinical trials.
-ECRIN is a non-profit organization that connects national clinical research networks, providing advice and applying current legislation in the European Union with the backing of its members.
-Currently, 13 of the 28 EU countries are part of ECRIN, and the number is expected to increase.
-Of these 13, 12 are full member states and 1 is an observer.
+At the European level, SCReN is part of ECRIN (European Clinical Research Infrastructure Network), a non-profit organisation dedicated to supporting and managing independent multinational clinical trials.
+ECRIN connects national clinical research networks, providing expert advice and ensuring compliance with current European Union legislation, with the backing of its member states.
+Currently, 13 of the 28 EU countries are part of ECRIN, with the number expected to increase.
+Among these, 12 are full members and 1 holds observer status.

 Global Situation

-Since its inception, the platform has supported both national and international studies.
-Currently, it has 220 projects, 30 of which are part of ECRIN.
-Below is a graph showing the number of projects incorporated each year:
+Since its inception, the Platform has supported both national and international studies.
+It currently manages 220 projects, 30 of which are part of ECRIN.
+The graph below shows the number of new projects incorporated each year:

 Year Projects